-Many people are uncomfortable with conflict, especially when they feel they are in an unbalanced power situation - such as speaking with a teacher, principal, or superintendent.
 It often helps to remember five things which can help you to feel the power is more balanced and a positive relationship is possible:

-- Educators are human and therefore subject to the same stresses and concerns as you.
-They have mortgages to pay, cars that need repairing, and pets that occasionally get into the garbage. - 2) Educators are often parents as well, so they can often relate to the concerns you and your child are facing. - 3) Educators entered their profession because they believe in education, they like children, and they want to make a difference in the lives of the children they teach. - 4) Parents are their child's first teacher and therefore know their child best.
-Teachers can be like a second parent and know their students very well, but in very different ways. - 5) Educators are just as interested in resolving a concern as you are.
+1) Educators are human and therefore subject to the same stresses and concerns as you.
+They have mortgages to pay, cars that need repairing, and pets that occasionally get into the garbage.

+- 2) Educators are often parents, who can usually relate to the concerns you and your child are facing. - 3) Educators enter the teaching profession because they believe in education, they like children, and they want to make a difference in the lives of the children they teach. - 4) Parents are their child's first teacher which means you know your child best.
+Teachers are often looked at as a second parent.
+They know their students well, but in different ways. - 5) Educators are just as interested in resolving a concern as you are.